 Education is the bedrock of opportunity in this country.
-It is the tools we give the next generation in order to succeed and move our country forward.
-That is why it is imperative we invest in our public schools.
+It is the tool we give the next generation in order to succeed and move our country forward.
+That is why it is imperative we invest more in our public schools.

-Every student deserves the opportunity to reach their full potential and achieve the American Dream, and it is incumbent upon us today to ensure that happens.
+We need to ensure that every student has the opportunity to reach their full potential and achieve the American Dream.
 As your representative, I pledge to do just that.

 Invest in 21st century education

-- Giving teachers and students the training and tech needed for remote learning programs
+- Give teachers and students the training and technology needed for remote learning programs

 Invest in affordability